 ⚠ Not secure (source)

-There's no date set but eventually, all pages loaded over HTTP will be marked as Not secure, with a red triangle, while all HTTPS pages will get no special treatment.
+All pages loaded over HTTP will be marked as Not secure, with a warning triangle, while all HTTPS pages will get no special treatment.
 And that's right.
 HTTPS is the new HTTP, and should be everywhere.
 Yes, your static site needs it too.
 So, are you ready?

 You can already try some of the changes listed above.